pierce-gorman2/restaurant-excellence-pod/README.md

 This is a lightweight starter website for **Restaurant Excellence**, currently scoped as a **podcast hosting platform** for:

 - DHC of Kansas
-- DHC of San Antonio yes
+- DHC of San Antonio
 - DHC of Nashville

 ## What this includes